Lyquix/docker-lamp/README.md

 Notes:

 *  You can access the entire WSL Ubuntu filesystem by looking for the Linux section in Windows Explorer.
 If you cannot find this, use the following URL in the Windows Explorer window: `\\wsl.localhost\Ubuntu`
-*  If you ever need to uninstall Ubuntu and reinstall you can remove the app by right-clicking the icon and clicking uninstall, and after that run the following command: `wsl –unregister Ubuntu`
+*  If you ever need to uninstall Ubuntu and reinstall you can remove the app by right-clicking the icon and clicking uninstall, and after that run the following command: `wsl -unregister Ubuntu`

 Docker Desktop for Windows
 --------------------------